-- The nominal film thickness per coat is 60 microns (dry) or 120 (wet).
+• The nominal film thickness for PnF per coat is 60 microns (dry) or 120 (wet).
+And for E4115, 160 - 250 microns wet or dry, per coat.
 Use the Plastic Wet Film Comb to check as you go along.
 By doing so you will ensure correct film build.
-You will get variations but aim to get at least this amount per coat. - Cured material will be difficult to remove from any surface (or skin) so wipe up immediately with a cloth. - Allow to cure overnight (16 hours or longer if very cool) before applying further coats. - Do not walk on painted surfaces until cured.
+You will get variations but aim to get at least this amount per coat.

+• Cured material will be difficult to remove from any surface (or skin) so wipe up immediately with a cloth.

+• Allow to cure overnight (16 hours or longer if very cool) before applying further coats.

+• Do not walk on painted surfaces until cured.

-- If more than 72 hours between coats a light sand with #60 grit paper to remove the gloss, will be required before applying the next coat. - Wash up rollers, brushes in Thinners Supplied (Or discard correctly). - Do not use thinners to remove paint from skin, but rags and water/ detergent.
-Chapter 1.9 - Remove any spilt paint from paths, tiles, slates immediately.
-Once cured hard to remove.
+• If more than 72 hours between coats a light sand with #60 grit paper to remove the gloss, will be required before applying the next coat.

+• Wash up rollers, brushes in Thinners Supplied (Or discard correctly).

+• Do not use thinners to remove paint from skin, but rags and water/ detergent.
+Chapter 1.9

+• Remove any spilt paint from paths, tiles, slates immediately.
+Once cured hard to remove